oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 Just as Arminius and Martin Luther vanquished their Roman foes, the modern German nation would emerge victorious from this *Kulturkampf*.
 This modern religious conflict bestowed new meaning on the *Hermannsdenkmal*; instead of an external danger, the *Hermannsdenkmal* now raised his sword against the Roman Catholic invaders who have infiltrated Germany.

-[^63]: Sebastian Knauer, “Das Hermannsdenkmal vor dem Hintergrund des Kulturkampfes,” *Rosenland Zeitschrift für lippische Geschichte* 5, (2007): 7.

-[^64]: Ronald J. Ross, "Enforcing the Kulturkampf in the Bismarckian State and the Limits of Coercion in Imperial Germany," *The Journal of Modern History* 56, no. 3 (1984): 460.

-[^65]: Knauer, “Das Hermannsdenkmal vor dem Hintergrund des Kulturkampfes,” 8.

-[^66]: Ibid, 9.

-[^67]: Ibid, 9.

 This internal enemy soon shifted from German Catholics to German Jews, for fascists used the *Hermannsdenkmal* and the *welsch* label to defame the Jewish population during the Third Reich.
 The National Socialists campaigned heavily in the Lippe region during the 1933 elections, and many speeches compared Hitler to Arminius.[^68]
 Some historians warn against the temptation to overinflate Arminius’s place in National Socialism; however, continued productions of Grabbe’s and Kleist’s *Hermannsschlacht* plays testify to the staying power of the *Varusschlacht* during the Nazi Regime.[^69]